Pekosz-Lab/nextstrain/README.md

 ```

 >[!IMPORTANT]
 >The `--require-sequence` flag for [upload_JHH.py](fludb/scripts/upload_jhh.py) requires at least one genomic segment to be paired with a metadata entry to be uploaded to `fludb.db`.
->If JHxx entry is present in the metadata without complementary sequencing data in the FASTA file, it will be ignored.
+>If JHxxxxx entry is present in the metadata without complementary sequencing data in the FASTA file, it will be ignored.

 - Upload Vaccine Strain [upload_vaccine.py]()